SedCore/lemc_ftdb/README.md

 # LEMC-FTDB
-Here will be released the code of LEMC-FTDB.
+Here will be released the code of LEMC-FTDB on December 4th, 2025.
 Stay tuned!